-We assign a ba2 Asset Risk score to HCOB, three notches below the baa2 initial score, reflecting significant concentration risks in highrisk and volatile exposures, such as CRE and shipping, which remain at a multiple of the bank's capital.
-In an adverse scenario, these risks could lead to an accelerated increase in problem loans beyond the reported nonperforming loan ratio of 4%-5%.
+We assign a ba2 Asset Risk score to HCOB, three notches below the baa2 initial score, reflecting significant concentration risks in high-risk and volatile exposures, such as CRE and shipping, which remain at a multiple of the bank's capital.
+In an adverse scenario, these risks could lead to an accelerated increase in problem loans beyond the reported nonperforming loan ratio of 4% as of half-year 2024.

 HCOB's loan book continues to be exposed to higher risk assets in its asset based lending portfolios, such as cyclical CRE and shipping.
 Though both, single name concentrations and sector concentrations for the higher risk assets, have declined over time, they still remain significant.
-HCOB's diversification into corporate lending is not yet sufficient to balance these risks, as evidenced by the rise in nonperforming loans in 2023.

-In 2023, the bank's problem loan ratio increased substantially to 4.3% from 2.0% as of year-end 2022, mainly driven by defaulting CRE exposures.
-A timely workout of its high problem loans will be key to stabilise the bank's asset quality, with particularly profitability but also capitalization providing the necessary buffers to resolve problem loans without impairing the bank's solvency profile.
+HCOB's diversification into corporate lending is not yet sufficient to balance these risks, as evidenced by the fast rise of NPLs in 2023, followed by stabilisation in the first half-year 2024.
+The timely workout of its high problem loans remains key to improve the bank's asset quality, as evidenced by a reduction of problem loans to 3.3% in 2024, with particularly profitability but also capitalization providing the necessary buffers to resolve problem loans without impairing the bank's solvency profile.

-As of December 2023, HCOB had €788 million of problem loans, up from €387 million as of December 2022, whereas gross customer loans decreased slightly to €18.5 billion.
-The bank's loan loss reserves decreased to €366 million (December 2022: €414 million), or 2.0% of gross customer loans, providing a more limited, but still-sufficient buffer against loan losses.
+In 2024, the bank's loan loss reserves including overlays decreased to €377 million (December 2023: €410 million), providing a more limited, but still-sufficient buffer against loan losses.

-HCOB's loan book is concentrated in high-risk sectors Total exposure of €22.4 billion (as of December 2023, breakdown by segment)
+Exhibit 3 HCOB's loan book is concentrated in high-risk sectors Total exposure of €23.7 billion (as of June 2024, breakdown by segment)